martinjrrr/Linux.dots/README.md

 edit it to disable YCbCr support:

  SPF: Supported features -> change value of vsig_format to 0b00
  CHD: CEA-861 header -> change the value of YCbCr420 and YCbCr444 to 0
  VSD: Vendor Specific Data Block -> change the value of DC_Y444 to 0

-Afterwards save the EDID binary and rename it to "modified_edid.bin"
+Afterwards save the EDID binary and rename it to "modified_edid.bin" and save it to ~/Downloads/

-or Download the EDID File and CD into the directory
+Open a Terminal:

 `cd ~/Downloads/` Then we'll use sudo to copy the file to the following directory.